UTA-USACE/ARWetlandsTable/README.md

 3. Point your device at the designated AR marker on the table to start the simulation.

+Source File Setup Instructions:
+1. Unzip the project folder.
+2. Open Unity Hub and click "Add Project from Disk."
+3. Select the folder.
+4. Open the scene.

+Note on Assets: This project contains paid assets.
+These are for educational/project use only and should not be redistributed publicly.

 Team Contributions to project:
 1. Adrian Macias - Developed App screens and functionality,